entur/ukur/README.md

  - A subscribed EstimatedCall is marked as cancelled When a subscription has stops, the EstimatedVehicleJourney will have stops not subscribed upon removed from RecordedCalls and EstimatedCalls to make the payload smaller, before it is sent to the subscriptions push address.
-If only lineRefs and/or vehicleRefs are present in a subscription, the entire EstimatedVehicleJourney will be pushed.
+If only lineRefs and/or codespace are present in a subscription, the entire EstimatedVehicleJourney will be pushed.

 ## More info